joneldesouza/setransp_newsletter/README.md

 Setransp Newsletter
 ===================

-Change the template in content type of newsletter in the node display with Drupal.
+Drupal module for change .tpl on content type Newsletter in node display.